wpkitpro/wp-kit-elementor/readme.txt

 == Changelog ==

 = 1.0.4 - 2024-01-07 =
+* Update: Theme metadata in style.css and readme file
 * Tweak: Change attribution text in readme.txt
 * Update: theme version and image for theme screenshot